 - The defendant breached the duty of care;

-- That breach caused harm to the plaintiff; and
+- That breach caused harm to you; and

 Many people do not see doctors until they are already sick.
 So it may be hard to determine whether a victim’s injury or death resulted from the provider’s negligence.

-To prove this direct causation in Nevada, the law usually requires the plaintiff to submit an affidavit of a medical expert.
+To prove this direct causation in Nevada, the law usually requires you to submit an affidavit of a medical expert.
 The expert must be in the same or similar field as the defendant.
-The affiant must declare that the injury was the result of the defendant’s negligence and not a natural result of the victim’s illness.
+The affiant must declare that the injury was the result of the defendant’s negligence and not a natural result of your illness.

 If the case goes to trial, further medical expert testimony may be necessary.
-Plaintiffs must prove it is more likely than not that the defendant’s negligence caused the injuries.7
+You must prove it is more likely than not that the defendant’s negligence caused your injuries.7

 5. How long do I have to file suit?

-- One year from the date on which the victim should have discovered the injury through reasonable diligence.8
+- Two years from discovering the injury or the date on which you should have discovered the injury through reasonable diligence.8

 Learn more about statutes of limitations in Nevada personal injury cases.